Skip to Content

 white cat being held up

-Most experts agree that cats reach adulthood at 12 months old, which generally means that this is the age where the cats’ personality has matured and solidified into how they’ll behave throughout their adult lives.
+Most experts agree that cats reach adulthood at 12 months old, which generally means that this is the age when a cat’s personality has matured and solidified into how they’ll behave throughout their adult lives.

-However, a cats’ growth cannot be calculated with the same consistency.
-In fact, cats reach full size anywhere between 18 months to 4 years of age.
+However, a cat’s growth cannot be calculated with the same consistency.
+Some cats reach full size anywhere between 18 months to 4 years of age, so it’s hard to say at what age a cat is fully grown.

-It’s important to note, the best way to determine how long your cat will grow is knowing its background.
-Your cats’ parents are the best indicator of most of your cats’ personality and physical traits.
-Your cats’ ancestry is the key to learning more about your cat, from their features to their gut health.
+It’s important to note the best way to determine how long your cat will grow is by knowing its background.
+Your cat’s parents are the best indicator of most of your cat’s personality and physical traits.
+Your cat’s ancestry is the key to learning more about your cat, from its features to their gut health.

 Gender can also be a factor in their size.
-Males tend to be bigger than females, and the duration of their growth spurts can last longer.
+Males tend to grow bigger than females, and the duration of their growth spurts can last longer.

 fluffy cat stretching how long do cats grow